 The penalties listed include the fine amount and the company's legal costs.
 An alarming observation is that two of the highest fines come from 2022, with one of the two sitting in second place.
 The big fines from recent times are an indication that comprehensive health and safety training is vital.

 Top 10 HSE fines in detail

 We've examined the causes of the UK's biggest health and safety fines over the past few years to help you understand how to avoid making the same mistakes.
-Take a look at the complete list of fines in 2019, the top 10 fines of 2020, the highest penalities in 2021 and the biggest fines of 2022 thus far.
+Take a look at the complete list of fines in 2019, the top 10 fines of 2020, the biggest fines of 2022 and penalties in 2023 thus far.